ghillert/spring-integration-extensions/spring-integration-cache/README.md

-Spring Integration Ehcache Outbound Gateway
+Spring Integration Cache Outbound Gateway
 =================================================

-Welcome to the Spring Integration Ehcache Outbound Gateway .
-This gateway is intended to give your app access to ehcache.
+Welcome to the Spring Integration Caching Outbound Gateway .
+The purpose of this gateway is to access to JSR-107 caches and common caching  frameworks for your EIP based application.

 # STS issues to be aware of